 If users self-identify that they have a valid visa, this message will mark that as their status.

-User has the @@@ Visa
+User has the @@@ Visa (Subcategory of “Valid Visa”)

 This message will identify the specific valid visa the user has.
 (The list of visa types will be pulled from a standardized list, such as the USCIS.)